Ethan-Arrowood/undici-fetch/README.md

 Returns: `Iterator<[string, string]>`

 A Headers class instance is iterable.
 It yields each of its entries as a pair where the first value is the entry _name_ and the second value is the header _value_.
+They are sorted by _name_ or otherwise referred to as the header key.

 ```js
 const headers = new Headers()